The comment "not a lie - a new backstory" written onto an unlined 5x7 note card.

 Yes.

-Have I ached knowing the costs to them of hiding their truths?
+Have I ached knowing the high costs to my parents in hiding the elements and strands of this secret?

 Yes.